 As a result, certified shower heads require water efficiency and performance through three key attributes:

 - Flow rate across a range of pressures (max rate of 2.0 gallons per minute at 80 psi)

 - Spray force (how powerful the flow is for effectively rinsing soap and shampoo)

 - Spray coverage (how the shower head distributes water)

-All Waterpik EcoFlow shower heads are WaterSense certified.
-In addition to saving water, our EcoFlow showers not only meet – but exceed – the performance requirements defined by the WaterSense program.
+Waterpik shower heads with 2.0 gallons per minute or less flow rate are WaterSense certified.
+In addition to saving water, our showers not only meet – but exceed – the performance requirements defined by the WaterSense program.
 Through innovative engineering and product design, we can move water through a shower head in a way that minimizes restrictions of the flow.
-As a result, EcoFlow products deliver a great shower experience while saving both water and money!
+As a result, our water-saving products deliver a great shower experience while saving both water and money!

 - The EPA estimates that by installing high-efficiency shower heads, the average household could save more than 2,300 gallons of water per year.